ashitoshbp/Blockchain-/README.md

 # Blockchain-
-This is an assignment as a part of Blockchain project undertaken by me along with my seniors
+This is an assignment as a part of Blockchain project undertaken by me and my friends along with the seniors